yext/answers-search-ui/README.md

   searchText: 'What are you looking for?', // optional, defaults to 'What are you interested in?'
   autoFocus: true,                          // optional, defaults to false
   searchCooldown: 2000,                     // optional, defaults to 300ms (0.3 seconds)
+  promptForLocation: true,                  // optional, asks the user for their geolocation when "near me" intent is detected
   redirectUrl: 'path/to/url'                // optional, redirect search query to url })
 ```